 There are so many figures you can derive from the "Company CDR's" call data spreadsheet.
 Every business has different goals and uses for the information you can extrapolate from this report.
 To give you an idea of how to refine your Company's CDRs data-dump this article will show you how we, at net2phone Canada, use our add-on.

-Pivot tables are one of the best tools to use when analysing spreadsheet data.
+Pivot tables are one of the best tools to use when analyzing spreadsheet data.

 1. Outbound calls + count + talk time